ericnorway/arbitraryFailures/README.md

 # arbitraryFailures

+To compile:<br/>
+Go into the server directory and type 'go build' to create the server app (broker).<br/>
+Go into the client directory and type 'go build' to create the client app (publisher and subscriber).<br/>

 To start a broker replica node:<br/>
 Run the server app with the following flags:<br/>
 -config should be the name of the config file for that node.<br/>